 Based on the underlying CPU resources, it might take some time for the NCLU service to start after you boot the switch.
 If you issue an NCLU command before the NCLU service starts, you see the message:

 Either wait a bit longer for the NCLU service to start or run the command

 If you start Cumulus VX with less than the required 768MB of RAM, the NCLU service might fail to start.

 When using VirtualBox or VirtualBox with Vagrant, why is the bond I create down?

-With VirtualBox or VirtualBox with Vagrant, when you create a bond, you need to make sure that promiscuous mode is set to
+With VirtualBox or VirtualBox with Vagrant, when you create a bond, make sure to set promiscuous mode to

 on for each interface:

-For VirtualBox, make sure all adapters (except Adapter 1) are set to Promiscuous Mode: Allow All under network settings in the VirtualBox Manager.
+For VirtualBox, make sure to set all adapters (except Adapter 1) to Promiscuous Mode: Allow All under network settings in the VirtualBox Manager.
 See VirtualBox.

 For VirtualBox and Vagrant, make sure the

 Vagrantfilecontains the promiscuous mode setting for all interfaces.
 See the example Vagrantfile in VirtualBox and Vagrant.